Sign In Forgot Password

 The High Holy Days are periods of introspection and prayer.
 Our worship invites us to look inward and reflect on our past year, learning from our mistakes, righting those whom we may have wronged, reconnecting with God and the people in our lives, and pledging to improve ourselves and our world.
 Our services are filled with prayers and songs, as well as rituals which unite us as a sacred community and as family and friends.

 In Jewish tradition, the Hebrew month Elul, which precedes the High Holy Days and the days and additional Holy Days that follow are of great importance.
-Here, you will find general information and additional links regarding Rosh Hashanah and Yom Kippur.

 Expand all Collapse all